aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 Since the row-wise applied function is a re-projection of geographical cooordinates (WGS84  to Web Mercator), we are also going to compare the different methods with an equivalent native method of [GeoPandas](http://geopandas.org/).

+The present post is related to another [post](https://aetperf.github.io/2018/07/03/Looping-over-Pandas-data.html), in which I compared different ways to loop over Pandas dataframes.

-Although I already had an environment running on AWS with RAPIDS cuDF and the other GPU-related libraries ready (see the last [post](https://aetperf.github.io/2019/05/06/GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.html)), I got into trouble when updating [cuDF](https://github.com/rapidsai/cudf) (from 0.6 to 0.7), [pymapd](https://github.com/omnisci/pymapd) and some other packages.
+Although I already had an environment running on AWS with RAPIDS cuDF (GPU dataframes) and the other GPU-related libraries ready (see the last [post](https://aetperf.github.io/2019/05/06/GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.html)), I got into trouble when updating [cuDF](https://github.com/rapidsai/cudf) (from 0.6 to 0.7), [pymapd](https://github.com/omnisci/pymapd) and some other packages.
 Because these tools are fairly recent, you get some new releases very frequently!
 Anyway, I probably did something wrong...
 But I did not want to waste some time trying to fix this AWS instance.
 We are going to run the code on two different hardware environments:
 - my laptop
 - Google Collab